 With increasing cost comes the temptation to take shortcuts.
 There are many different grooming devices you can potentially buy – sometimes you can double-up on what you use them for.
 The question is, can you use a beard trimmer to cut your hair?

-To get straight to the point, no, you shouldn’t use a beard trimmer to cut your head hair.
-It’ll most likely lead to a poor, uneven trim.
-Plus, it’ll take longer and will probably be uncomfortable.
+Beard trimmers should not be used to cut head hair.
+It will usually lead to a poor, uneven trim.
+Plus, it will take longer and will most likely be uncomfortable.
 Beard trimmers weren’t designed to remove large chunks of hair.

 To really understand why it’s a no-no, it’s important to get to grips with how a hair clipper is different to a beard trimmer.